 In this blog post, we’ll share actionable tips to help you brainstorm, refine, and select the ideal name for your business.
 Whether you’re launching a startup, rebranding, or starting a side hustle, these tips will guide you toward a name that resonates with your audience and sets you up for success.

 When it comes to naming your business, simplicity is key.
 A short, easy-to-pronounce name is more likely to stick in people’s minds.
-Avoid overly complicated words, long phrases, or names that are difficult to spell.
+Avoid overly complicated words, long phrases, or anything that’s difficult to spell.
 Think of iconic brands like Apple, Nike, or Zoom—short, snappy, and unforgettable.

 Test your name by saying it out loud.
 If it’s hard to pronounce or spell, it might confuse potential customers or make it harder for them to find you online.